-STATE OF) COUNTY OF) (Print) , being first duly sworn, deposes and says that: 1.
-He/She is the attached Proposal: of , the Proposer that has submitted

-2. He/She is fully informed respecting the preparation and contents of the attached Proposal and of all pertinent circumstances respecting such Proposal;

-3. Such Proposal is genuine and is not a collusive or sham Proposal;

-4. Neither the said Proposer nor any of its officers, partners, owners, agents, representatives, employees or parties in interest, including this affiant, has in any way colluded, conspired, connived, or agreed, directly or indirectly with any other Proposer, firm or person to submit a collusive or sham Proposal in connection with the Contract for which the attached Proposal has been submitted or to refrain from proposing in connection with such Contract, or has in any manner, directly or indirectly, sought by agreement or collusion or communication or conference with any other Proposer, firm or person to fix the price or prices in the attached Proposal or of any other Proposer, or to secure through any other Proposer, or to fix any overhead, profit or cost element of the proposal price or the proposal price of any other proposer, or to secure through any collusion, conspiracy, connivance or unlawful agreement any advantage against Knox County, TN or any person interested in the proposed contract; and

-5. The price or prices quoted in the attached Proposal are fair and proper and are not tainted by a collusion, conspiracy, connivance or unlawful agreement on the part of the Proposer or any of its agents, representatives, owners, employees, or parties in interest, including this affiant.
+STATE OF) COUNTY OF) (Print) , being fir st duly sworn, deposes and says that: 1.
+He/She isthe attached Proposal; of , the Proposer that has submitted 2.
+He/She is fully informed respective circumstances respecting such Proportion ntents of the attached Proposal and of all pertinen 3.
+Such Proposal is genuine and is no ot a collusive or sham Proposa l; interest, including this affiant, has in a Proposer, firm or person to submit a Proposal has been submitted or to re or indirectly, sought by agreement or fix the price or prices in the attached any overhead, profit or cost element of any way colluded, conspired, of a collusive or sham Proposal in strain from proposing in connection or communication or Proposal or of any other Proposal price or the propose or unlawful agreement any ners, agents, representatives, employees or parties in connived, or agreed, directly or indirectly with any othe n connection with the Contract for which the attached ction with such Contract, or has in any manner, directly conference with any other Proposer, firm or person to oser, or to secure through any other Proposer, or to fix posal price of any other proposer, or to secure through advantage against Knox County, TN or any person n the part of the Proposer or ar proper and are not tainted by a collusion, conspiracy by of its agents, representatives, owners, employees, or (Signed) (Title) Subscribed and sworn to before me this day of, 2016 (Signature)

-(Signed)

-(Title)

-Subscribed and sworn to before me this , 2016

-(Signature)